Andrea Kelley Newton City Councilor at-Large, Ward 3

 Picture

-as a way to step up, have a voice, and a
+It's a way to step up, have a voice, and a

 VOTE